AchilleasB/rose_tracker_app/README.md

 - Image tracking: Process and annotate images with rose detections
 - Video tracking: Track roses in video files with frame-by-frame analysis
 - Real-time tracking: Live rose tracking using webcam or camera feed
+  - Supports browser-based camera access for remote deployment
+  - Works with containerized environments like Docker
 - Model retraining: Capability to retrain the model with new data
 - Unique rose counting: Track and count unique roses across frames